1.1 What is economic appraisal?

 - procurement decisions; decisions to purchase the delivery of services, works or goods, usually from private suppliers

 1.2.3 It is important to begin applying appraisal early in the gestation of any proposal that has expenditure or resource implications.
 The justification for incurring any expenditure at all should be considered.
 Appraisal should be applied from the emergence of a need right through to the recommendation of a particular course of action.
 It should continue to be applied, where applicable, in the subsequent assessment of bids from the private sector obtained through a tendering process, until a contract is awarded.

 1.2.4 Retrospective appraisal, that is, going through the motions of appraisal after decisions have been taken or expenditure committed, is bad management practice and is unacceptable.
 Appraisal should not be used merely as the means to refine the details of a predetermined option.
 It must not be used to provide post hoc justification for decisions that have already been taken, expenditure that has already been committed, or projects that have already commenced.

 1.2.6 Expenditure that is incurred without the necessary approvals is irregular.
 Retrospective approval will not generally be granted.
-It will only be considered in exceptional circumstances and then only under specific conditions as defined in Managing Public Money Northern Ireland (see NIGEAE section 9 for details).
+It will only be considered in exceptional circumstances and then only under specific conditions as defined in MPMNI (see NIGEAE section 9 for details).

 1.2.7 Appraisal reports contain information on the relative merits of different potential investments.
 Departments should use the results of appraisals as an input to the prioritisation of their spending plans.